HOME WISE Uranium Project > Mining & Milling > Issues >

 Protests against proposed uranium exploration at Foghorn property

 Around 300 people gathered on July 10, 2006, to protest the exploration of uranium deposits on the Foghorn property, the possibility of a mine, and uranium mining in general.
-The protestors gathered outside the Clearwater Resource Centre, where International Ranger Corporation external link held an open house to answer questions and concerns citizens of the valley had about the drilling and exploration that the company has applied for a permit for from the The Ministry of Energy, Mines and Petroleum Resources.
+The protestors gathered outside the Clearwater Resource Centre, where International Ranger Corporation held an open house to answer questions and concerns citizens of the valley had about the drilling and exploration that the company has applied for a permit for from the The Ministry of Energy, Mines and Petroleum Resources.
 (Clearwater Times July 17, 2006)

 Alberta